 - Your interviewing space (location)

 - Internet connection: Prior to your scheduled interview, check to ensure that your technology is working properly and that your internet connection is stable.
 If you’re having connection problems, find another location with better Internet connectivity to have your call.
 Dropped calls are understandable, but they distract from the interview and reflect poorly on your ability to plan ahead.

-- Skype: If using Skype or other video conferencing software, ensure that you're running the latest version so you’ll get the best performance.
+- Zoom or Skype: If using Zoom, Skype or other video conferencing software, ensure that you’re running the latest version so you’ll get the best performance.
 Practice using the technology with a friend several times before the actual interview.